These Bylaws reflect changes approved by the SBA Board of Directors at the SBA meeting on September 16th, 2013.

 - SBA will approve conference registration fees up to a maximum of $250.

-- SBA will approve half of the total ground/air costs and hotel costs to a conference up to a maximum of $250.
+- SBA will approve half of the total transportation/lodging costs to a conference up to a maximum of $250.
+For travel made by driving a private car over 100 miles roundtrip, half of the gas mileage will be reimbursed at a rate of $0.20 per mile.

 - Limit one reimbursement per conference, and